Lambda-Mountain-Compiler-Backend/lsts-language-reference/type-system.md

 $$application \quad \frac{\Gamma\vdash f : A\to B \space + C\to D \space + \space X\to Y \quad \Gamma\vdash x:A\space + \space C \quad f(x)}{\Gamma\vdash f(x):B\space + \space D}$$
 </div>

+### Specialization vs Standard Unification

+There is a slight distinction made between standard unification and specialization.
+We say that specialization chooses "the most specific" candidate, but what does that really mean?
+We might think that this is just deepest subtype, but that would be wrong.

+When we have two candidates such as `x -> x` and it's specialized version `A -> A`, we obviously want to choose the specialized version.
+However, in standard subtyping relations, the parametric version is the subtype.
+This is because `x -> x` can become a `A -> A`, but `A -> A` cannot become a `x -> x`.
+So something needs to change.

+The core problem here, is that specialization asks for covariance in the argument type, not contravariance like usual.
+The reason for this is linguistic, not mathematical.
+When we say `f(x)` is a "function application with specialization", we mean that  `f is informed by x`.
+We do not mean simply `f of x`.

 ### Logical Propositions